ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 {{ ydb-cli }} -p db1 operation list export/s3
 ```

-The format of the `operation list` command output is also specified in the `--format` option.
+The `operation list` output format is also set by the `--format` option.

 ## Examples {#examples}